Jid02/My-AI-Journey/README.md

 ## 👋 Hi, I’m an Aspiring AI Engineer

+This is my path which I took in this journey.
 I’m currently learning and building projects in:

 * Python
 * Machine Learning